andygotz/qarbon/README.md

 qarbon
 ======

-a python library of Qt widgets
+qarbon is a python library of Qt widgets.